nautobot/nautobot/nautobot/docs/user-guide/feature-guides/wireless-networks-and-controllers.md

 # Wireless Networks and Controllers

 This guide demonstrates how to set up Wireless Networks and Controllers to manage Wireless Access Points via a Controller in a Data Center.
-In this example, we use **Central Mode**, where traffic from the Access Points is tunneled through the Controller.
+While Nautobot supports Wireless Networks managed in various modes, in this example we use **Central Mode**, where traffic from the Access Points is tunneled through the Controller.

 ![Central Mode Diagram](images/wireless/central-mode.png)